-If you are facing charges associated with a disorderly persons offense, you need the assistance of an aggressive lawyer who will defend you against your charges in municipal court.
+If you are facing charges associated with a disorderly persons offense in Camden, Cherry Hill, Gloucester Township, Bellmawr, Washington Township, Atlantic City, or anywhere else in New Jersey, you need the assistance of an aggressive lawyer who will defend you against your charges in municipal court.
 Jill R. Cohen is a former Camden County assistant prosecutor and former acting Camden City Municipal Prosecutor.
-As such, she knows how prosecutors build their cases and will put that knowledge to work for you when defending you against your charges.
+As such, she knows how South Jersey prosecutors build their cases and will put that knowledge to work for you when defending you against your petty crime charges.

 New Jersey disorderly persons offenses are governed by N.J.S.A.
 2C:1-4.
 One common charge is disorderly conduct.
-The New Jersey Code of Criminal Justice defines disorderly conduct as taking place when an individual engages in improper behavior with the purpose of causing public inconvenience, annoyance or harm.
+The NJ Code of Criminal Justice defines disorderly conduct as taking place when an individual engages in improper behavior with the purpose of causing public inconvenience, annoyance or harm.
 It’s not unusual for juveniles to engage in this type of behavior.
-Disorderly persons offenses are handled in the Municipal Court of the township in which the offense took place.
+Disorderly persons offenses are handled in the municipal court of the NJ township in which the offense took place.

-Jill Cohen has had significant success in getting disorderly persons charges downgraded or dismissed in their entirety in municipal courts throughout Camden and Gloucester counties and across South Jersey.
+Jill Cohen has had significant success in getting disorderly persons charges downgraded or dismissed in their entirety in municipal courts throughout Camden County, Gloucester County, Atlantic County, and across South Jersey.
 To get a conviction, the prosecutor must prove that the defendant committed a disorderly persons offense in New Jersey “beyond a reasonable doubt.”
 Ms. Cohen, a New Jersey Supreme Court Certified Criminal Attorney, will put her considerable experience to work for you in an effort to prevent the State from proving your guilty beyond a reasonable doubt.

-Ms. Cohen also works tirelessly to get cases in Superior Court moved to Municipal Court, where they are more easily fought.
+Ms. Cohen also works tirelessly to get NJ criminal cases in Superior Court moved to Municipal Court, where they are more easily fought.

 Disorderly persons offenses are punishable by:

-Additionally, if you are convicted of having committed a disorderly persons offense, your driving privileges, immigration status, job and professional licenses may be at risk.
+Additionally, if you are convicted of having committed a disorderly persons offense in NJ, your driving privileges, immigration status, job and professional licenses may be at risk.
 If you are convicted of a disorderly persons offense, you will have a criminal record that can’t be expunged until three years have passed.

 Hiring an experienced Camden County criminal lawyer to handle your matter is the first step in preparing the best possible defense for your case.
 For more than 30 years, Jill Cohen has aggressively defended criminal law matters in New Jersey, including disorderly persons offenses.